["learn"]

 Hipster barman pouring Campari

 Bitters don’t have a like-for-like substitute as they’re really one of a kind.
-If you don’t have bitters in your arsenal, use small amounts (remember what is a dash of bitters) of a bitter liqueur, like Campari.
+If you don’t have botanical tinctures in your arsenal, use small amounts of a bitter liqueur, like Campari.
 If you’ve got more time on your hands, steep your spirit in a twist of bitter orange peel and cinnamon or add a botanical smoke to impart some of the bitter notes.

 close up of home made bitters in bottles

-You can easily make your own version of bitters at home.
-It’s a three-tier process and all you need is a little time:
+You can easily make your own version of aromatic extracts at home.
+It’s a three-tier process, and all you need is a little time:

 • Cover the strained solids in a pan with water and cook briefly before sealing in another jar.